ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

   - [x] Create dataset for BARC induction model
   - [x] Add data to repo for simplicity
   - [x] Create a sample RL training script
-  - [ ] Launch first experiment, with wandb, saving to artifacts
+  - [x] Launch first experiment, with wandb, saving to artifacts
-  - [ ] Create multiple experiments
+  - [x] Create multiple experiments
   - [x] How to get the artifacts?
 It seems I can make the artifacts available to a running workstation
+  - [ ] Awaiting for answers to my doubts